 1 tsp. vanilla extract

 Into a food processor, combine the coconut and oats and pulse a few times to get a rough powder.
-Add the cherries, chocolate, flaxmeal, salt, honey/maple, coconut oil, nut butter, vanilla, and pulse everything a dozen times to combine.
+Add the almonds, cherries, chocolate, flaxmeal, salt, honey/maple, coconut oil, nut butter, vanilla, and pulse everything a dozen times to combine.

 Chill the “dough” in the fridge.